 There are many possible Ad Servers out there.
 Most require the PM or Account person to setup a campaign on the Ad Server’s system before dev starts.
 How this is done might require some training in their particular method, so speak to your Ad Server rep to find out.

 One note is that people commonly confuse DCM and DCS.
-DCM is DoubleClick Manager, and is used my the Media Company to upload Standard Banners to.
-DCS is the system in which a developer uploads Rich Media banners to.
+DCM is DoubleClick Manager, and is used by the Media Company to upload Standard Banners to.
+DCS is the system in which a developer uploads Rich Media bannrs to.
 DCM accounts are usually held by the Media Companies.
 DCS accounts are usually held by the developer or ad agency, and the Media Company is then CC’d when QA is approved, which will then give them access to the traffic info they need.

 SUMMARY